Whew. Glad that's over!

 The new iPad's price, and Best Buy's trade-in program and ($25) gift card incentive, made upgrading a no-brainer.
 The 32GB model with WiFi in Space Gray ($329) replaced a barely-usable 3rd gen iPad 32GB with WiFi + Verizon 4G ($96 trade).
 I'm thrilled so far.

-Update 4/14/17 - Played Super Mario Run on the new iPad.
-Exchanged it when the screen dented slightly from tapping too hard?
-Returned the replacement iPad because it was a frisbee in a former life?
-I learned 1) Best Buy has great customer service, a generous trade-in program and the new "My Best Buy" UI (user interface) is a worthy customer retention strategy 2) I overstated this tablet's durability and remembered (during setup) why I am not a big Apple fan.
-I'll be giving the 2-in-1 plus phablet combo a go for the time being.
+I learned: 1) Best Buy has great customer service, a generous trade-in program and the new "My Best Buy" UI (user interface) is a worthy customer retention strategy, 2) I overstated this tablet's durability and was reminded why I'm not an Apple fan.

 I've been searching far and wide for a reasonably priced, 2-in-1, Windows 10 ultrabook with bleeding-edge hardware, beautiful design and solid construction.